kubernetes-retired/service-catalog/docs/design.md

 running in Kubernetes and the Services they use.
 The Service Broker, in its most basic form, is a blackbox entity.
 Whether it is running within Kubernetes itself is not relevant.
-This allows for the Application that uses those Services to focus on its own busines logic while leaving the management of these Services to the entity that owns them.
+This allows for the Application that uses those Services to focus on its own business logic while leaving the management of these Services to the entity that owns them.